top of page

 Thinking of taking your child out of school in term time?

-New legislation introduced in September 2013 stated that Headteachers could no longer authorise 10 days holiday during term time.
+Legislation introduced in September 2013 stated that Headteachers could no longer authorise 10 days holiday during term time.

 Leave of absence during term time, can now only be authorised by the Headteacher if they are satisfied, that there are exceptional circumstances.